mlcommons/ck/cm/docs/tutorial-concept.md

 }
 ```

-You can add your own functions to this module that will be immediatelly accessible
+You can add your own functions to this module that will be immediately accessible
 from the command line:
 ```bash
 $ cm {my-new-automation} images